Towards Enhancing Time Series Contrastive Learning: A Dynamic Bad Pair Mining Approach: Experiments

 \subsection{Robustness Against Bad Positive Pairs}

-We conduct controlled experiments to analyze the impact of bad positive pairs, as well as to evaluate DBPM's robustness to increasing numbers of bad positive pairs.
+We conduct controlled experiments to assess the impact of bad positive pairs and DBPM's robustness to increasing numbers of such pairs.
 Besides using Sleep-EDF that already contains an unknown number of bad positive pairs, we also use a clean simulated dataset for better observation.
-We control the number of bad positive pairs by randomly sampling a fraction of positive pairs and manually convert them into bad positive pairs.
-Specifically, we create the noisy positive pair by adding strong Gaussian noise to the signal, such that the noise overwhelms the true signal.
-The faulty positive pair is generated by applying over-augmentation ($e.g.$, strong random scaling) to the signal, which impairs its temporal pattern.
-We increase the number of bad positive pairs and see how performance changes.

-Results are shown in Figure \ref{fig:performdrop}.
-In both datasets, we can observe the performance drops as the number of injected bad positive pairs increases, which indicates bad positive pairs are harmful to time series contrastive learning.
-Meanwhile, our DBPM shows a stronger resistance to bad positive pairs, especially in the simulated dataset.
-In Sleep-EDF, DBPM still consistently performs better than InfoNCE baseline.
-For example, when injecting 10\% noisy positive pairs and 10\% faulty positive pairs, DBPM outperforms InfoNCE baseline by about 2.6\% (Accuracy: DBPM 55.34\%, InfoNCE 52.78\%).
-The results demonstrate that DBPM effectively mitigates the negative impacts of bad positive pairs, thus enhancing the robustness of time series contrastive learning.
+See Appendix \ref{simulation} for the design of controlled experiments.
+Figure \ref{fig:performdrop} illustrates that performance decreases in both datasets with an increase in bad positive pairs, indicating their negative impact on time series contrastive learning.
+Our DBPM shows stronger resistance to bad positive pairs in both datasets, consistently outperforming the baseline by a non-trivial margin.
+The results demonstrate that DBPM effectively mitigates the negative impacts of bad positive pairs, thus enhancing the robustness of learned representations.